Velosoda/MAWCAproject/README.md

 # MAWCAproject
 Written in Java
 This is the Code that was developed for the game Matthew Jacobi and I designed and developed together.
-To view the code please click on the .Java not the .class file (since the .class file is the complied verson of the code).
 To get it all in an ide in case you would like to run it you will need:
 Main.java
 Enemy.java